Bible Study 2018 – 2019

-All classes are held after mass on Sunday beginning around 10:45am.
+Our Introductory class will be announced soon.
+All classes are held after the 9:30 Mass on Sunday and begin around 10:45am.
 The classes go at their own pace and are generally over between 12:15 and 12:30pm.

-If you have any questions or you would like more information, contact Brad Pappalardo.
+If you have any questions or you would like more information, contact Brad Pappalardo or Dennis McSweeney.

 WHY BIBLE STUDY?

 Most of us have never read the Bible.
 Maybe we have heard excerpts while we did our Catechism.
 We hear three readings every Sunday; however, they are organized together to reflect a certain theme or teaching.
 How many of you have read one of the “Books” in the Bible (there are 73 Books) from beginning to end?
 How many of you have read the Bible itself from beginning to end?
 The answer to both questions is that there are very few who have.
 You are not alone!
 Most Catholics are not Biblically literate.
 Why is that important?
 You are seeing today and in the past, God and the Catholic Church under constant attack.
 You should be able to defend your faith (called “apologetics”).
 You should know why you are a Catholic or a Christian for that matter.

 The tenets (“Canon”) of the Catholic Church are based on the Bible.
 The problem for us is that we have received most of what the Bible says in bits and pieces.
 There is this sense of gaps in our knowledge of the Bible, because there are.
 We do not read the passages in their “context” so we have this feeling of either not having scripture under our command (a grasp of the Bible as a whole) or not really being sure if we fully comprehend any of it; which makes it pretty tough to defend your church or your faith, let alone understand it.